1••••|••••2••••|••••3••••|••••4••••home•••Contents Index

 abacus icon Counting Rhythm

-Next, practice counting simple rhythms.
 For note durations equal to the beat or longer, count the meter aloud as you clap or play the rhythms.
 For example, count 1-2-3-4 in 4/4 meter, 1-2-3 in 3/4 meter and 1-2 in 2/4 meter.
 Align note durations with the numbers as you count.

-Da Beat Thing "How to" Video | The same video is used for both my guitar and 'ukulele courses.
+Da Beat Thing "How to" Video | The same video is used for my guitar and 'ukulele courses.
 Why?
-Because notes counting is exactly the same.
-If you wish to play Exercise A with the 'ukulele, use the open 2nd string (3:40).
+Because note counting is the same.
+To play along with Exercise A at the end, use the open 2nd string of the 'ukulele (3:40).

 Counting Example A | Count 1-2 aloud as you clap the rhythms.
 This example is Exercise A on the next page.